Carol Stepien

-Carol Ann Stepien is an American ecologist at the National Museum of Natural History of the Smithsonian Institution.
-She was elected a fellow of the American Association for the Advancement of Science in 2016.
+Carol Ann Stepien is an American ecologist who became an elected fellow of the American Association for the Advancement of Science in 2016.

 Education and career

 Stepien has a B.S. from Bowling Green University and an M.S. from the University of Southern California.
 She earned her Ph.D. in 1985 working on Chironemus.
 She did postdoctoral work with Richard Heinrich Rosenblatt at Scripps Institution of Oceanography and David Hillis at the University of Texas at Austin.
 In 1992 she joined the faculty at Case Western Reserve University where she remained until 2000.
 She then moved to Cleveland State University and held a position there until 2014.
 Concurrently, she joined the University of Toledo in 2004, and was appointed Distinguished University Professor in 2012.
 She was Director of the Lake Erie Research Center from 2004 until 2016.
-In 2016, she moved to the National Oceanic and Atmospheric Administration (NOAA) where she led the Pacific Marine Biological Laboratory's Ocean Environment Research Division Leader until 2021.
+In 2016, she moved to the National Oceanic and Atmospheric Administration (NOAA) where she led the Pacific Marine Environmental Laboratory's Ocean Environmental Research Division until 2021.
 Starting in 2017, she became a research associate at National Museum of Natural History.